microsoft/vscode-cmake-tools/docs/debug-launch.md

 The first time you run target debugging, CMake Tools asks for you to specify a target, which will be persisted between sessions.

-The active launch target is shown in the CMake Tools side bar under the `Launch` node:
+The active launch target is shown in the CMake Tools sidebar Project Status View under the `Launch` node:

 ![Image of launch target to the right of the debug and run button](images/launch-debugv2.png)